-Under its charter, the Compensation Committee may delegate authority to a subcommittee consisting of no fewer than two members of the Compensation Committee.
-The Compensation Committee has not delegated its authority as relates to the compensation of executive officers and does not currently intend to do so.
+Except for the delegation to the subcommittee described in the preceding paragraph, the Compensation Committee has not delegated its authority as relates to the compensation of executive officers and does not currently intend to do so.
 Our executive officers do not currently play a direct role in determining the amount or form of executive officer or director compensation.
 Our Chief Executive Officer and Chief Financial Officer, however, attend meetings (other than executive sessions) of the Compensation Committee at the invitation of the Compensation Committee, make recommendations to the Compensation Committee concerning compensation of our executive officers (other than themselves) and assist the Compensation Committee in evaluating the performance of our executive officers (other than themselves).